Steak is a food of the gods. It’s meat – about as good as it gets.

 Result?
 Juicy, tooth-tearable steak that gives you two meat treats in a single steak.

 The clue is in the name with the tenderloin.
 It comes from the loin, and it is pure tenderness in meat.
 The tenderloin is a melt-in-your-mouth cut with a low fat content.

 Unlike most cuts though, it doesn’t need a great deal of fat to make the tenderloin sing and your taste buds get up and dance.

 You get a rounded, beefy taste from the tenderloin with – if you cook it right – practically no chew.
 It’s so soft, it’s like a meat bonbon.

 Is it the best flavour in the beast?
-Maybe not – that rounded, beefy taste is sumptuous, but if you stack it up against a ribeye, the tenderloin is probably the best cut for people who are less at home with carnivorous taste sensations.
+Maybe not – that rounded, beefy taste is sumptuous, but if you stack it up against a ribeye steak, the tenderloin is probably the best cut for people who are less at home with carnivorous taste sensations.

 The point about a tenderloin is that the textural sensation is a full-on part of the eating experience.
 Soft, almost simply-swallowable steak with a rounded, buttery beefy flavor makes the tenderloin a highly sought-after cut.

 Cook it: The lower fat content in this cut means you should be relatively flare-free when cooking these beefy bonbons.
 Watch your cooking though – if you want to keep the tenderloin tender, you have to keep an eye out, because the tenderloin can overcook in a handful of heartbeats.